 1. Liability only

-You might be wondering why we are asking this question?
-Or, why do you need that information and why are you asking so many questions, “I just want a quote.”
+You might wonder why we are asking this question?
+Or, why do you need that information, and why are you asking so many questions, “I just want a quote.”

-- We are try to matching your current coverage’s
+- We are trying to match your current coverage’s

-- So, we can give you an apple to apples comparison
+- So, we can give you an apple to apple comparison

 - So, we can make suggestions to better protect you financially